Orthopedic Fitness Insight

 What Is a Prong Belt?

-A prong belt uses a traditional buckle-and-hole system - identical in principle to any leather belt you've worn.
+A prong belt uses a traditional buckle-and-hole system, identical in principle to any leather belt you've worn.
 You thread the prong through a hole, secure it, and you're set.
 Most prong belts come with one or two prongs.
+Our 7mm Double Prong Leather Belt is the two-prong version of this design.

 The adjustment is manual and variable.
 Every session, you're threading it through whichever hole feels right at that moment.
 On a heavy deadlift day you might pull it a notch tighter.
 After a big pre-workout meal you might need to back off.
 That flexibility is real.
 So is the variability it introduces.